gabrieldemian/vincenzo/README.md

-# Vicenzo
+# Vincenzo
 !⚠️ Work in progress. !⚠️ <br />
-A minimalistic, terminal based, BitTorrent client with vim keybindings.
+Vincenzo is a minimalistic, terminal based, BitTorrent client with vim-like keybindings.
 Torrents can be downloaded using the CLI or UI.
 Still a work in progress, however, it is already usable.

 ## Features
+- Terminal based UI <br />
+- Vim-like keybindings
 - Multi-platform <br />
 - Magnet links support <br />
-- Terminal based with vim keybindings <br />
 - UDP connections with trackers, TCP connections with peers <br />
 - Multithreaded.
 One OS thread specific for I/O. <br />